-- Play the open sixth string and listen.
+- Play the open sixth string (the low E string) and listen.
 These two notes are an octave apart, but you should be able to tell when they are in tune.

 - Next, play the same note (2nd fret) on the fourth string and match it to the open first string.
 This note will be an octave higher (just as the sixth string was an octave lower).

-- Then, play the same note (2nd fret) on the fourth string, and match it to the 5th fret of the second string.
+- Then, play the same note (2nd fret) on the fourth string, and match it to the 5th fret of the second string (B string).
 This note is also an E, and is also an octave higher.

-- That just leaves the fifth and third strings, which you can tune using either harmonics or the 5th fret=adjacent-open-string method.
+- That just leaves the fifth and third strings (the open A string and open G string), which you can tune using either harmonics or the 5th fret=adjacent-open-string method.

 Are You in Tune?
 Use This Chord to Check

 Once you have tuned your strings in this way, you can check your tuning using the chord below (aka 022450).
 This chord is all E’s and B’s, so you can easily hear if one or more notes are not in perfect tune with the others.

 Note: you will need to bar the fourth and fifth strings with your index finger, while allowing the high E string to ring.
 This means collapsing the tip joint on the index finger.